Posts

 Image

-120. Self in All; All in Self
+120. Self in All, All in Self

 Image

-119. Coherence of Awareness and Compassion
+119. Awareness and Compassion

 Image

-118. Change is the Only Constant.
+118. Change is Constant

 Image